-RISK FACTORS — Sexual activity is a risk factor for bacterial vaginosis (BV), and most experts believe that BV does not occur in women who have never had vaginal intercourse [17,18].
+RISK FACTORS — Sexual activity is a risk factor for bacterial vaginosis (BV), and most experts believe that BV does not occur in women who have never had vaginal intercourse [19,20].
 Epidemiologic studies are strongly supportive of sexual transmission of BV pathogens.
-A systematic review and meta-analysis concluded that BV is significantly associated with sexual contact with new and multiple male and female partners and decreasing the number of unprotected sexual encounters may reduce incident and recurrent infection .
+In a systematic review and meta-analysis of 43 observational studies, sexual contact with new and multiple male and female partners was associated with an increased risk of BV, while condom use was associated with a decreased risk .

 Use of condoms and estrogen-containing contraceptives may be protective factors .

 CLINICAL FEATURES — Fifty to 75 percent of women with bacterial vaginosis (BV) are asymptomatic [19,35,36].
 Symptomatic women typically present with vaginal discharge and/or vaginal odor [19,35,36].
 The discharge is off-white, thin, and homogeneous; the odor is an unpleasant "fishy smell" that may be more noticeable after sexual intercourse and during menses .

 BV alone does not cause dysuria, dyspareunia, pruritus, burning, or vaginal inflammation (erythema, edema) [35,36].
 The presence of these symptoms suggests mixed vaginitis (symptoms due to two pathogens) .